Sunday services at Frome St John the Baptist & Woodlands

 Psalm 122 v1: I rejoiced with those who said to me, “Let us go to the house of the Lord.”

-Following the opening of St John’s for private prayer (on Wednesdays and Saturdays from 1.00pm to 3.00pm) and the service of Evening Prayer held on Wednesday 8th July, (available to watch on Youtube at https://www.youtube.com/watch?v=qlmEgLzlRos) we are now able to move towards a regular pattern of Sunday services at St John’s.
+Following the opening of St John’s for private prayer (on Wednesdays and Saturdays from 1.00pm to 3.00pm) we are now able to move towards a regular pattern of Sunday services in our churches.

-At Woodlands the first service will be at 11am on 16th August when hand sanitizers have been installed.
-The safe capacity for Woodlands is 16 'bubbles' allowing a range of 16 to 30 people in church depending on how many come as individuals and how many come with another memebr of their own household.
+The safe capacity for Woodlands is 16 'bubbles' allowing a range of 16 to 30 people in church depending on how many come as individuals and how many come with another member of their own household.

-Services at St John's will now take place most weeks at either 10am or 4pm - please check the parish magazine and weekly notices to check which time(s) apply for any particualr week.
+Services at St John's will now take place each Sunday - please check the parish magazine and weekly notices to check which time(s) apply for any particular week.

 Services of Holy Communion are now being held but the chalice (cup of wine) will not be shared nor will any physical exchange of the peace be allowed.